vsr83/SSIE/README.md

 The implementation is based on my another repository [JPL_Ephem](https://github.com/vsr83/JPL_Ephem).

 ## Accuracy
-From comparison to positions generated using DE422 for the time period 1900-2100, it seems that the mean and maximum errors with respect to DE422 are as follows:
+From comparison to positions generated using DE422 with [jplephem](https://pypi.org/project/jplephem/) for the time period 1900-2100, it seems that the mean and maximum errors with respect to DE422 are as follows:
 | Target  | Max.
 Error (km)   | Mean Error (km)   | Max.
 Error (mas)   | Mean Error (mas)  |
 | ------- |:-----------------:|:-----------------:|:------------------:| -----------------:|
 | Mercury | 1.103291588456589 | 0.234647640795888 | 1.583638833741311  | 0.235231268403187 |